kronaemmanuel/sha256-go/Readme.md

 # SHA-256 in Go

-This is not a serious/efficient implementation of Go.
+This is not a serious/efficient implementation of SHA-256 in Go.
+You can use the [official package](https://pkg.go.dev/crypto/sha256) for that.
 This is just for learning purposes, which you can probably tell because I'm using strings to hold data instead of storing it in binary/hex form.

 This project is part of small fun experiments I do to challenge and improve my coding skills.
 I write about these experiments on my [blog](https://www.kronaemmanuel.com/blog).
 You can visit the blog post about this project [here](https://www.kronaemmanuel.com/2021/09/12/Implementing-SHA-256-in-Go-lang.html)